chrisekelley/kiwi-cordova/README.md

 # Development

+## Overview

-This application was built using Cordova.
+This application was built using Cordova, which is a container for the single page web application that provides most of the user interface for the app.

+## Equipment

+This project uses a Secugen Hamster Plus for fingerprint scanning.
+The [equipment setup](docs/equipment_setup.md) is documented.

+## Deploy

 To deploy to tablet: